l0uisgrange/zap/src/component.typ

         // Override style by user params
         zap-style.at(uid) = merge(zap-style.at(uid), params.named())

-        // Override style by variant
-        let variant = resolve-style(zap-style).at(uid).variant
+        // Override style by variant TODO remove if no necessity let variant = resolve-style(zap-style).at(uid).variant
         zap-style.at(uid) = merge(zap-style.at(uid).at(variant, default: (:)), zap-style.at(uid))